 ‘Without that darker intent I won’t be able to cast the killing curse to save myself in the first place.’
 Harry sighed.
 ‘Enough of this, Salazar.
 You’re just twisting the knife, wasting your time and what little time I have left.
 My mind isn’t going to be changed.’

 ‘So you say,’ Slytherin muttered.
 ‘Tom said similar things.
 His friends would be disappointed, he said.
 His dead parents might not understand, he told me.
-His equals wouldn’t stand with him, he’d say.
+His equals would stand with him, he’d say.
 One by one, those trusted, treasured people proved they were loyal to themselves first and foremost.
 They chose to be selfish, refused to understand, and to not stand with him.
 Afterward, he withdrew.
-Tom Riddle didn’t leave everyone behind to become Voldemort.
+Tom didn’t leave everyone behind to become Voldemort.
 They tore themselves free of him and Voldemort was forged from what was left.’

 How could it be worse than it is?
 Harry shuddered.
 Nothing’s worse than this endless empty feeling.
-I wake up with it every morning and yearn for the moment I can just fall sleep again.
+I wake up with it every morning and yearn for the moment I can just fall asleep again.

 ‘I’ve nothing left to lose,’ he said.

-Harry cast the disillusionment charm on himself.
+Harry cast the Disillusionment Charm on himself.

 ‘You mastered it.’
 Salazar nodded.
 ‘Excellent.
 What about the rest?’

 Black butterflies swarmed from the tip of his wand, swirling around Harry and Salazar in a demi-sphere of whirring wings.